Freeze on the 2017 Ole Miss Football Signing Class

 Members of Rebel Team and Staff Back in Haiti for Mission Work for Third Straight Year

 Kiffin, McGriff, Harris Recognized Nationally For Recruiting Efforts

 Rebels Land Top-10 Signing Class

-Harris has helped develop Evan Engram into one of the best tight ends in school history and among the best in the nation right now.
-Engram has proven to be a mismatch for opposing defenses and a difference-maker with the ball in his hands.
+Harris helped develop Evan Engram into one of the best tight ends in school history and a first-round NFL Draft pick.
+Engram proved to be a mismatch for opposing defenses and a difference-maker with the ball in his hands.
 Over his sensational collegiate career, Engram became the first Rebel to be named All-SEC four times and finished as the all-time Ole Miss leader in receptions (162), receiving yards (2,320) and touchdowns (15) by a tight end.

-As a unit last year, the tight ends helped the Ole Miss offense surge to school records in nearly every major total offense and passing category, while topping the SEC and ranking top 10 nationally in scoring (40.8), total offense (517.8 ypg) and passing (334.7 ypg).
+As a unit in 2015, the tight ends helped the Ole Miss offense surge to school records in nearly every major total offense and passing category, while topping the SEC and ranking top 10 nationally in scoring (40.8), total offense (517.8 ypg) and passing (334.7 ypg).

 A semifinalist for the John Mackey Award as well as an All-America and All-SEC pick in 2014, Engram led all SEC tight ends with 662 yards receiving and topped the nation’s tight ends with 17.4 yards per catch.
 His 662 receiving yards established a single-season school record.

 With uncertainty at the tight end position entering the 2013 season, Harris helped turn the question mark into an exclamation point with the play of a rookie Engram.